Try a new way to drive

 - Level 2 charging requires a dedicated 240V circuit and Level 2 EV charging equipment.
 With Level 2 charging you can add 12 to 25 miles of range per hour of charge (depending on the car), so less time is needed to fully charge your vehicle.
 This charging option works with our discounted off-peak rates, including our Drive On Electric Vehicle Rate in Minnesota.
 Some Level 2 charging stations are hardwired to the circuit and others may have a 240V cord and plug that may be used with a 240V outlet wired to your off-peak service.

-The below charging option commonly is used by third parties to provide charging options when away from home or destination charging devices.
+The below charging option is often used by third parties to provide charging options when away from home.

 - Level 3 direct current fast charger (DCFC) commonly is used when traveling long distances.
 With DCFC charging you can add 2.9 to 8.7 miles per minute with 50 and 150 kW chargers.